minaguib/nobidder/README.md

 * `go-fast` - Go implementatin with faster 3rd-party HTTP and JSON libraries
 * `rust-actix` - Rust implementation on the actix web framework
 * `rust-axum` - Rust implementation on the axum web framework
+* `python-aiohttp` - Python implementation on the aiohttp web framework and orjson JSON parser

 ## Behavior